fnalways/terminus-docs/docs/developer/install/index.md

 - [Olares environment variables reference](environment-variables.md): Find the right environment variables for you to customize the installation.
 - [Olares CLI reference](./index.md): Uses the Olares CLI for advanced customization and troubleshooting during installation.
 - [Olares versioning](versioning.md): Learn versioning rules, release types, branch management practices, and upgrade guidelines of Olares.
+- [Additional installation methods](additional-installations.md): Learn how to install and activate Olares on macOS, Windows, PVE, LXC, and Raspberry Pi.